Mercer County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Last Updated on 07/30/2019.

-As of the most recent VMS report, Mercer County Housing Authority manages 16 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Mercer County Housing Authority manages 17 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 23% having issued approximately 1 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 2 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 24 months on the waiting list1.